vpon-sdk/vpon-sdk.github.io/en/web/web-adhesion-banner.en.md

 >
 >* Vpon Web SDK supports `HTTP` & `HTTPS`.
 Please use `//m.vpon.com/sdk/vpadn-sdk.js` as the source and put it before "</body>" while importing SDK.
 Browsers will import the suitable one base on the protocol of the page.
 Besides, you only need to import it <font color="red">once</font>.
 >
->* You only allow to use 3 ads at most in each page and please use different banner ID for every ad.
+>* You only allow to use 3 ads at most in each page and please use different License ID for every ad.
 >
 >* The adhesion feature of Adhesion Banner will be lost while embedding the ad in an iframe.
 >